ardent-development/Clicker/README.txt

 In summary, this program is one of the only and best dedicated recursive function executors for any calculator out there.
 It is a stair step towards putting your TI-89 Titanium right up there with Mathematica and MATLAB.
-As always, It's up to you to harness its full potential.
+As always, it's up to you to harness its full potential.

   - created and refined with passion.